alessandrosimi/BrickGPT/README.md

 ## Running texturing

 The subdirectory `src/texture` contains the code for generating the UV texture or per-brick color given a brick design.
-To run texturing, `cd` into `src/texture` and follow the instructions in the `README.md` file [there](src/texture).
+To run texturing, `cd` into [src/texture](src/texture) and follow the instructions in the `README.md` file there.

+## Running mesh-to-brick

+The subdirectory `src/mesh2brick` contains the code for converting a 3D object mesh into a brick structure.
+To run mesh-to-brick, `cd` into [src/mesh2brick](src/mesh2brick) and follow the instructions in the `README.md` file there.

 ## Running fine-tuning

 BrickGPT was created by
 fine-tuning [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct)
 on the custom brick structure dataset [StableText2Brick](https://huggingface.co/datasets/AvaLovelace/StableText2Brick), converted into instructional format.
 We used Hugging Face [TRL](https://huggingface.co/docs/trl/index) with [Accelerate](https://huggingface.co/docs/accelerate/index) for fine-tuning.